suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #aeskw-example title="COSE_Encrypt Example for AES Key Wrap"}

-The CEK was "4C805F1587D624ED5E0DBB7A7F7FA7EB" and the encrypted firmware was:
+The CEK, in hex format, was "4C805F1587D624ED5E0DBB7A7F7FA7EB" and
+the encrypted firmware (with a line feed added) was:

 ~~~
 A8B6E61EF17FBAD1F1BF3235B3C64C06098EA512223260